inmyth/scala-templates/README.md

 val list : List[Int] = List(1,2,3)
 ```
 ### Object and Class
 In Scala object is singleton.
-An object is usually the entry point to a program (like Java's public static main).
+An object is usually the entry point to a program (like Java's main method).
+To call any method in an object we don't need to instantiate the object.
+In Java this is similar to `public static` modifier.

 Example:
 ```scala